bradcar/MicroPython_BMPxxx/README.md

 ## Driver Features with focus on BMP585 & BMP581 Sensors
 Code includes:
 * BMP585, BMP581, BMP390, and BMP280 sensors are supported
-* I2C only (driver would need modifications for SDI)
+* I2C only (possible future additions for SDI)
-  * checks i2c primary address and if not present it then checks secondary (see table 1 below for addresses for each sensor)
+  * checks i2c primary address and if not present it then checks secondary (see table 1 below for each sensor's addresses)
 * All pressures are in hPA.
 * All temperatures are in Celsius.
 * Code enables setting Pressure/Temperature OverSampling and IIR values.